orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 visualization
-Small ring outline in continuation + vertex?
+- Small ring outline in continuation + vertex?
+- Intersection on screen been non-intersection in the structure, way of rendering it.

 process